andyglick/maven-multi-level-modules-project/README.md

 So it turns out that the GAV for each module applies here.
 GAV is a Maven technical concept that resolves to GroupId, ArtifactId and Version.

-So in the case of executing the test phase only in the maven-multiple-level-modules-first module the syntax would be:
+So in the case of executing the test phase only in the maven-multiple-level-modules-first module the syntax turned out to be:

     mvn test -pl org.zrgs.maven:maven-multiple-level-modules-first

-To execute only the AppTest test class during that test phase the syntax would be:
+To execute only the AppTest test class during that test phase the syntax is:

     mvn test -pl org.zrgs.maven:maven-multiple-level-modules-first -Dtest=AppTest

-And to execute only the testOfCopyOfTestApp in the TestApp class the syntax would be:
+And to execute only the testOfCopyOfTestApp in the TestApp class the syntax is:

     mvn test -pl org.zrgs.maven:maven-multiple-level-modules-first -Dtest=AppTest#testOfCopyOfTestApp

+For completists, I wasn't able to get the syntax to execute multiple tests from the test class using the "+" as a between test delimiter to work.
+When I tried it Maven threw various exceptions.